Yurik72/ESPHap/README.md

 ## Switch example

-Example folders contains sketch for [Switch](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Switch), which shows on Apple simple Switch icon.
-There is universal sketch applicable for ESP32 and ESP8266 and any relay can be used to manage external devices.
+The example folder contains the sketch [Switch](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Switch), which implements a simple switch within the Apple Home app.
+The sketches work both for ESP32 and ESP8266 and could for example be used to control a relay.

-Those sketch as well includes advanced features: Web File Manager, OTA, Simple web site.
+Those sketch as well includes advanced features:
+- Web File Manager
+- OTA
+- Simple web site

-Build instruction the same as for sketches above.
+Build instructions are the same as for sketches above.

 ## RGB Strip (WS2812) & motion example